 About Indian Bank

 Indian Bank is a public sector bank which was established on August 15th, 1907.
-Headquartered in Chennai, the bank has a network of 3892 ATMs, 2872 branches throughout the country.
+Headquartered in Chennai, the Indian Bank has a network of 2872 branches and 3892 ATMs throughout the country.
 Indian Bank offers various products and services such as deposit accounts, credit cards, debit cards, investment, loans, etc.